FLORIDA CONTRACTORS - BUYER BEWARE- DON'T GET BURNT!

 · The payment schedule for the contractor, subcontractors and suppliers.

 · An estimated start and completion date.
+(Don not sign an agreement without this stated in your contract).

 · The contractors obligation to obtain all necessary permits.